-As Chris Jr. prepares to face James DeGale on Saturday week in a make or break clash at London’s O2, Senior is no longer a shadow over the former IBO champion.
+As Chris Jr. prepares to face James DeGale on Saturday week in a make-or-break clash at London’s O2, Senior is no longer a shadow over the former IBO champion.

-Headlining on ITV Box Office again, Eubank Jr. bids to win back his old belt with victory over DeGale.
+Headlining on ITV Box Office again, Eubank Jr. bids to win back his old belt with a victory over DeGale.

 A two-time IBF ruler, DeGale is another stern test for Eubank following a defeat to George Groves in the World Boxing Super Series.

 With new trainer Nate Vasquez in tow, Eubank Jr. has seemingly made the long-awaited and correct move away from his domineering father.

 For years, Senior was the driving force behind his offspring.
 He was consistently in the background, whether it was dancing on stage at the weigh-in or answering his son’s questions for him.

 In contrast, it seems Junior now wants to be in control.

 Speaking recently, Eubank said his problem against Groves was a lack of a game plan.
 Accompanied by the distinct absence of a head trainer.

 Those faults have since been amended, although dad Chris taking a considerably lighter role in camp is the most noticeable.

 It’s not really a question of whether the move will be good for Junior moving forward.
 That will be a given because the eccentrics his father brought to the table often took any shine off the 29 year-old.